Douglas Dummett: Family

 Douglas Dummett had a son and three daughters.
 After his favorite child, Charles, died from a hunting mishap in 1860, Dummett moved his family to the remote southern end of the Mosquito Lagoon in present-day Brevard County.

 It is uncertain when Dummett became aware of the orange trees in this area near the old haulover used to transit small boats over a narrow strip of land between Mosquito Lagoon and the Indian River.
 It has been reported that his first shipment of oranges, 500 barrels, was in 1828.
 These may have been taken from the wild sour trees found along the lagoon.
-It is widely acclaimed, though, that Dummett discovered some sweet orange trees on the old Turnbull lands and began grafting sweet buds to the root stock of the common sour orange trees of the haulover area before 1835.
+It is widely asserted, though, that Dummett discovered some sweet orange trees on the old Turnbull lands and began grafting sweet buds to the root stock of the common sour orange trees of the haulover area before 1835.

 Indian River oranges

 Dummett's quest for seclusion led him to devote much of his time to this well-protected grove lodged between two large temperate lagoons.
 It is thought that Dummett's experiments with grafting, as well as the mild lagoon climate, helped his grove survive the record-setting freeze of 1835 that killed groves throughout the territory.

 Dummett's oranges were known for their flavor, and commanded a premium of one dollar per box in New York.
 He shared his knowledge of the grafting and cultivation of citrus with many of the new settlers in the north Indian River area, and lived near his grove until his death in 1873.
 During the late 1800s his techniques spread south along the Indian River Lagoon, and were eventually adopted by other growers around Florida.

 In 1930 the Federal Trade Commission was forced to issue an order to stop growers in other areas of the state from labeling their oranges "Indian River Citrus".